jricher/secevent/draft-ietf-secevent-subject-identifiers.md

 ### Registration Template {#iana-formats-template}

 {: vspace="0"}
-Type Name
+Format Name
 : The name of the Identifier Format, as described in {{sub-ids}}.
 The name MUST be an ASCII string consisting only of lower-case characters ("a" - "z"), digits ("0" - "9"), underscores ("_"), and hyphens ("-"), and SHOULD NOT exceed 20 characters in length.

-Type Description
+Format Description
 : A brief description of the Identifier Format.

 Change Controller
-: For types defined in documents published by the IETF or its working groups, list "IETF".
-For all other types, list the name of the party responsible for the registration.
+: For formats defined in documents published by the IETF or its working groups, list "IETF".
+For all other formats, list the name of the party responsible for the registration.
 Contact information such as mailing address, email address, or phone number may also be provided.

 Defining Document(s)
 : A reference to the document or documents that define the Identifier Format.
-The definition MUST specify the name, format, and meaning of each member that may occur within a Subject Identifier of the defined type, as well as whether each member is optional, required, prohibited, or the circumstances under which the member may be optional, required, or prohibited.
+The definition MUST specify the name, format, and meaning of each member that may occur within a Subject Identifier of the defined format, as well as whether each member is optional, required, prohibited, or the circumstances under which the member may be optional, required, or prohibited.
 URIs that can be used to retrieve copies of each document SHOULD be included.

 ### Initial Registry Contents {#iana-formats-init}

 #### Account Identifier Format

-* Type Name: `account`
+* Format Name: `account`
-* Type Description: Subject identifier based on `acct` URI.
+* Format Description: Subject identifier based on `acct` URI.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

-#### Email Identifier Format
+#### Aliases Identifier Format

-* Type Name: `email`
+* Format Name: `aliases`
-* Type Description: Subject identifier based on email address.
+* Format Description: Subject identifier that groups together multiple different subject identifiers for the same subject.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

-#### Issuer and Subject Identifier Format
+#### Decentralized Identifier Format

-* Type Name: `iss_sub`
+* Format Name: `did`
-* Type Description: Subject identifier based on an issuer and subject.
+* Format Description: Subject identifier based on a Decentralized Identifier (DID) URL.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

-#### Phone Number Identifier Format
+#### Email Identifier Format

-* Type Name: `phone_number`
+* Format Name: `email`
-* Type Description: Subject identifier based on an phone number.
+* Format Description: Subject identifier based on email address.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

-#### Aliases Identifier Format
+#### Issuer and Subject Identifier Format

-* Type Name: `aliases`
+* Format Name: `iss_sub`
-* Type Description: Subject identifier that groups together multiple different subject identifiers for the same subject.
+* Format Description: Subject identifier based on an issuer and subject.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

 #### Opaque Identifier Format

-* Type Name: `opaque`
+* Format Name: `opaque`
-* Type Description: Subject identifier based on an opaque string.
+* Format Description: Subject identifier based on an opaque string.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

-#### Decentralized Identifier Format
+#### Phone Number Identifier Format

-* Type Name: `did`
+* Format Name: `phone_number`
-* Type Description: Subject identifier based on a Decentralized Identifier (DID) URL.
+* Format Description: Subject identifier based on an phone number.
 * Change Controller: IETF
 * Defining Document(s): {{sub-ids}} of this document.

 ### Guidance for Expert Reviewers {#iana-formats-expert}
 The Expert Reviewer is expected to review the documentation referenced in a registration request to verify its completeness.
 The Expert Reviewer must base their decision to accept or reject the request on a fair and impartial assessment of the request.
 If the Expert Reviewer has a conflict of interest, such as being an author of a defining document referenced by the request, they must recuse themselves from the approval process for that request.
 In the case where a request is rejected, the Expert Reviewer should provide the requesting party with a written statement expressing the reason for rejection, and be prepared to cite any sources of information that went into that decision.

-Identifier Formats need not be generally applicable and may be highly specific to a particular domain; it is expected that types may be registered for niche or industry-specific use cases.
-The Expert Reviewer should focus on whether the type is thoroughly documented, and whether its registration will promote or harm interoperability.
-In most cases, the Expert Reviewer should not approve a request if the registration would contribute to confusion, or amount to a synonym for an existing type.
+Identifier Formats need not be generally applicable and may be highly specific to a particular domain; it is expected that formats may be registered for niche or industry-specific use cases.
+The Expert Reviewer should focus on whether the format is thoroughly documented, and whether its registration will promote or harm interoperability.
+In most cases, the Expert Reviewer should not approve a request if the registration would contribute to confusion, or amount to a synonym for an existing format.

 JSON Web Token Claims Registration
 ----------------------------------